Welcome to the EURETINA Observership Website

 Terms and conditions of the observership programme:

-- Applicants must have finished their residency and must be aged 35 years or younger.
+- Applicants must be at least in their final year of residency and must be aged 35 years or younger.

-- Training in a specialised retinal unit or university hospital.
+- Applicants must be training in a specialised retinal unit or university hospital.

 - Applicants must be EURETINA members.
 To become a member please visit EURETINA membership site.